THXel/Boshy-Randomizer/README/README_EN.md

 <p align="center">
   <b>Modern Randomizer for <i>I Wanna Be The Boshy</i></b><br>
-  Random Routes • Live Tracker • Route Seeds • Clean GUI
+  Random Routes • Seed Codes • ER/EB Masks • Live Tracker • Clean GUI
 </p>

 <p align="center">
   <a href="#-features">Features</a> •
   <a href="#-installation">Installation</a> •
   <a href="#-gameplay--modes">Gameplay & Modes</a> •
+  <a href="#-seed-system">Seed System</a> •
   <a href="#-technical">Technical</a> •
   <a href="#-support">Support</a>
 </p>